-- Lack of action by police re: 'the huge supply of narcotics in Kilkenny' one person said. - Fear. - Violent attacks, '...like the one that happened recently'. - 'People feeling blocked on the issue of drugs, not knowing bow to deal with it or what to do' a person felt. - People not wanting the KDI around e.g. due to the effect on 'tourism'.
-One person commented '...the tourist hoard won't be happy with the findings.
-Kilkenny is always seen as the fairytale county'.
+- Lack of action by police re: 'the huge supply of narcotics in Kilkenny' one person said. - Fear - Violent attacks, '... like the one that happened recently' - People feeling blocked on the issue of drugs, not knowing how to deal with it or what to do' a person felt - People not wanting the K.D.I. around e.g. due to the effect on 'tourism'.
+One person commented '..the tourist board won't be happy with the findings...
+Kilkenny is always seen as the fairytale county.' - Individuals unwilling to listen and acknowledge the drug problem - Denial and the 'culture of silence' in Kilkenny - Breakdown of confidentiality - Lack of personnel 'It is crazy to think there is only one drugs worker with the scale of the problem this is totally inadequate' one person commented. - Political issues between groups represented on the management team '...members trying to push their own agenda', another person said. - Lack of Funding and resources - The 'Not my problem' syndrome

-- Individuals unwilling to listen and acknowledge the drug problem. - Denial and the 'culture of silence' in Kilkenny. - Breakdown of confidentiality. - Lack of personnel 'It is crazy to think there is only one drugs worker with the scale of the problem; this is totally inadequate' one person commented. - Political issues between groups represented on the management team '...members trying to push their own agenda,' another person said. - Lack of funding and resources. - The '[It's]...not my problem' syndrome. - Prejudice against 'the addict'.
-'This may inhibit drug centres opening' one person said. - Agency power struggles. - 'People or organisations using the programme to get a good profile, to be fashionable', a person commented. - The drug dealers seeing the KDI as taking their clientele away.
-'Pushers and dealers are not going to be too impressed with anyone out there who is trying to rock their boat' one person said. - Lack of resources. - An unattainable service.
-'Plan must be attainable and realistic otherwise it will fail'. - Lack of volunteers. - Burn out and over working of volunteers and staff. - 'If things are done too quickly it will fail' a person said.
-'Start small, spread it out eventually, take time with each step' one participant said. - Lack of participation of young people. - A non-co-ordinated effort between agencies. - A badly planned 'Action' Plan. - Lack of creche facilities will inhibit participation,
+- Prejudice against 'the addict'.
+'This may inhibit drug centres opening' one person said. - Agency Power struggles - 'People or organisations using the programme to get a good profile, to be fashionable' - The drug dealers seeing the K.D.I as taking their clientele away.
+'Pushers and dealers are not going to be too impressed -with anyone out there -who is trying to rock their boat' one person said - Lack of resources - Power struggles - An unattainable service.
+'Plan must be attainable and realistic otherwise it will fail' - Lack of volunteers - Bum out and over working of volunteers and staff - 'If things are done too quickly it will fail' a person said.
+'Start small, spread it out eventually, take time with each step', one participant said - Lack of participation of young people - A non-co-ordinated effort between agencies - A badly planned 'Action' Plan - Lack of creche facilities will inhibit participation